diefenbach/django-lfc/docs/introduction/concepts.rst

 workflow assigned.

 Every workflow manages a set of permissions.
-Every workflow state can grant or remove this permissions from the instance for several groups.
+Every workflow state can grant or remove this permissions from the instance for several roles.
 In this way objects have different permissions per workflow state.